aggregat4/dendriform/JOURNAL.md

 `blogpost`

 Dialogs got nicer with the containment: I feel like using shadow dom and local styles made me think more about encapsulation and where the logic should be.
 That's a benefit.

+## 2020-02-28

+`blogpost`

+You can reach the child elements inside a custom element using shadow DOM by getting the respective `slot` element and then calling `asssignedNodes()` on it.